Pierre Corbineau: Churches of Laval

 At the same time, several churches in Laval were rebuilding their high altars according to the new architecture in vogue.
 On April 29, 1638, the first stone of the high altar of the Église Saint-Vénérand de Laval was laid and the work was completed the following year.

 Jacques Salbert attributes the elevation of the main altarpiece to Corbineau at the Église des Cordeliers de Laval.
 In addition, a contract was signed on July 31, 1637 with Corbineau, "master architect", by which he promised to keep the altar of Saint-François of the église des Cordeliers de Laval finished for the first Sunday of Lent.
 This altarpiece was to be completed by the first Sunday of Lent of the following year.

 Domalain, Piré, Drouges, Verger-au-Coq

 The high altar of Domalain was built in 1637 by Corbineau.
-The altarpiece has the same structure as the one of the église de la Trinité de Laval.
+The altarpiece has the same structure as that of the église de la Trinité de Laval.

 Corbineau made a deal with the inhabitants of Piré-sur-Seiche on December 12, 1637, to build two altars in their church where, in 1631, he had already raised a high altar that still remains.
 He worked on its realization with Pierre Biardeau.

 The church of Drouges has 2 small side altarpieces, the one on the left being a work of Corbineau carried out between 1637 and 1640.
 He also designed the one for the church of the convent of the Cordeliers of Rennes.

 The altarpiece of the chapel of the Château du Verger au Coq in Saint-Germain-sur-Ille is attributed to Corbineau circa 1640.